Updated: July 1, 2013

 - Retirement Policy.
 The Board believes that 75 is an appropriate retirement age for directors.
 Directors generally will not be nominated for re-election at any annual shareholder meeting following their 75th birthday.

 - Directors with Significant Job Changes.
 The Board believes that any director who retires from his or her present employment, or who materially changes his or her position, should offer to resign from the Board.
-The Board, and specifically the Governance and Nominating Committee, will then evaluate whether the Board should accept the resignation based on a review of whether the individual continues to satisfy the Board's membership criteria in light of his or her new occupational status.
+The Governance and Nominating Committee would evaluate whether the Board should accept the resignation based on a review of whether the individual continues to satisfy the Board's membership criteria in light of his or her new occupational status.

 - CEO, Chairman, and Lead Independent Director.
 The Board selects the Company’s CEO and Chairman in the manner that it determines to be in the best interests of the Company’s shareholders.
 The Board does not have a policy as to whether the Chairman should be an independent director, an affiliated director, or a member of management.
 When the Chairman is an affiliated director or a member of Company management, or when the independent directors determine that it is in the best interests of the Company, the independent directors will annually appoint from among themselves a Lead Independent Director.
 The Lead Independent Director coordinates the activities of the independent directors and is authorized to call meetings of the independent directors, coordinates with the CEO and Corporate Secretary to set the agenda for Board meetings, chairs executive sessions of the independent directors, and performs the other duties either specified in these guidelines or assigned from time to time by the Board.
 In addition, when appropriate, the Lead Director will be available for consultation with shareholders.